 - The most recent revisions

-Electronic assemblies can be tested in several ways.
-Indicate which test you prefer your ECM to perform on your assembly, as well as any unique requirements it may need:
+Contract manufacturing electronic assembly can and should include a variety of PCB testing options.
+Indicate which test you prefer your electronic contract manufacturing company to perform on your assembly, as well as any unique requirements:

 (An IPC Standards Chart)

 In addition to testing, you’ll also want to share any inspection requirements your assembly has.
-Many electronics manufacturers offer X-ray, AOI and flying probe inspection tests.
+Many electronics contract manufacturing suppliers offer X-ray, automated optical inspection (AOI), and flying probe tests.
 Most assemblies need to be manufactured to certain standards, whether industry-specific or IPC-regulated.
 Be sure to inform your ECM which standards your assemblies need to meet as early as possible.

 Quantities & Release Sizes